Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	cd drone_workspace
 	git checkout -b <your_name>

 You should have gotten a terminal output confirming that your branch is created and that you have been switched to that branch.
-For troubleshooting, consult the official readme: https://github.com/Queens-Aerospace/dev_env, Gabe or Conor, Chat, Google, etc.
+For troubleshooting, consult the official [readme](https://github.com/Queens-Aerospace/dev_env), Gabe or Conor, Chat, Google, etc.

 ## Next Steps